Here are some favorite client projects, situations and questions where I’ve contributed:

 Michael Herman Associates has hosted five OST training workshops in Chicago, with OST originator, Harrison Owen.
 Working with local partners around the world, he has offered his own training and practice workshop process to groups in Alaska, Singapore, Ireland, Hong Kong, India, Nepal, Australia, Canada and the United States.
 These two-day workshops teach participants about Open Space, in Open Space and supports the planning of their own Open Space events.
 The workshops have given rise to a number of local OST ongoing practice groups.
 OpenSpaceTechnology/TrainingPracticeWorkshop | OpenSpaceTechnology/TrainingPracticeWorkshopProceedings

-Michael Herman Associates has facilitated, designed, implemented and hosted Websites for organizations and conference events, including the Crossroads Center for Faith and Work, Chicago End-of-Life Care Coalition, Zapchen Somatics, and Worldwide Open Space.
-Wiki sites have been used to document conferences and workshops including Agile/Extreme Software (mentioned above), Imagine Chicago International Imagine Conference, several Open Space on Open Space International Practice Conferences, and Open Space Training and Practice Workshops around the world.
+Michael Herman Associates has facilitated, designed, implemented and hosted websites for organizations and conference events, including the Crossroads Center for Faith and Work, Chicago End-of-Life Care Coalition, Zapchen Somatics, and Worldwide Open Space.
+Wiki sites have been used to document conferences and workshops including Agile/XP (above), Imagine Chicago International Imagine Conference, several Open Space on Open Space International Practice Conferences, and Open Space Training and Practice Workshops around the world.